 According to Katie, because the new CMMC program “will cost money and will impact the US economy,” there will be public comment leading up to a DFARS rule change.
 This won’t take place before October 2020, so no CMMC requirements can appear in RFPs prior to then.
 Once the DFARS rule change is in place, the DoD will gradually apply CMMC requirements, most likely starting with a chosen subset of contracts.

 “In practice, it will be a gradual process spanning several years before all the DoD’s supply chain is CMMC-certified.”

-Getting CMMC certified means passing an audit at the appropriate CMMC level, which will be conducted by a certified auditor working for an independent, accredited third-party.
-(According to the CMMC website, some high-level assessments may be performed by DoD assessors within the Services, the Defense Contract Management Agency (DCMA) or the Defense Counterintelligence and Security Agency (DCSA)).
+Getting CMMC certified means passing a CMMC audit at the appropriate CMMC level, which will be conducted by a certified auditor working for an independent, accredited third-party (now called a C3PAO).
+According to the CMMC website, some high-level assessments may be performed by DoD assessors within the Services, the Defense Contract Management Agency (DCMA) or the Defense Counterintelligence and Security Agency (DCSA).